Braising Meats. Tips, Techniques and a Great Recipe

 Pulled Pot Roast

-The other difference is that stews generally use quite a bit more liquid, resulting in a finished dish that’s pretty much a like a hearty soup.
+The other difference is that stews generally use quite a bit more liquid, resulting in a finished dish that’s pretty much like a hearty soup.

 Stew